datajerk/ctf-write-ups/vulnhub/venus/README.md

 The header is basically the same, but I added the hardcoded libc address locations.

-To set the four registers we get from libc all the gadgets we need--something you can do if you have both the version of libc (included), and the address (apparently included, but nobody told me :-).
+From libc all the gadgets we need to set the four registers--something you can do if you have both the version of libc (included), and the location (apparently included, but nobody told me :-).

 This single pass ROP chain is pretty straight forward: